jw098/OSCAR-GreaseMonkey/README.md

 Within the Lab result: Alt+1 to Acknowledge and label labs with the actual names of each test (as opposed to cryptic labels like HAEM1, CHEM4, etc.).
 Alt+Q to open E-chart.
 Alt+W to open Tickler.
 Alt+Z to only label Labs without acknowleding.

+Also, the label of the previous version of the lab result is shown.

 ## Medications_KeyboardShortcuts

 Within Medications, Alt+1 to 'Save And Print', Alt+A to set focus to 'Drug Name' text area (to enter a new medication), Alt+Q to close the window.